lem0nSec/CreateRemoteThreadPlus/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## The Solution
-When the remote thread function needs more than one argument, then a data structure containing these arguments has to be passed as LPVOID lpParameter in CreateRemoteThread.
+This code shows how to handle the aforementioned situation by doing the followings:

+1) Writing a data structure containing the parameters into the remote process.
+This is our LPVOID lpParameter.
+2) Write a \_\_stdcall instruction set into the remote process.
+This is out LPTHREAD_START_ROUTINE.

 ### Creating a data structure that holds parameters